Shah Rukh Khan and 20 incredible women who matter

-The king of romance knew his women.
-He courted them, swept them off their feet – in swashbuckling Shah Rukh Khan style.
-And women loved him back, with great zeal.
-It is not without a reason why Shah Rukh Khan is the ultimate romantic hero.
+The king of romance knows his women.
+He courts them and sweeps them off their feet – in classic Shah Rukh Khan style.
+And women love him back with great zeal.
+It is not without reason that he is Bollywood’s ultimate romantic hero.

-Today, as King Khan celebrates his birthday, here is a list of 20 wonderful women, who, at one point or other, were victims of his charm.
-Do remember, this is no chronological list on their respective films’ box office collections.
-Rather you should see it through my pair of feminism-tinted glares.
+Today, as King Khan celebrates his birthday, here is a list of 20 wonderful women, who, at one point or another, fell for his charm.
+Do remember, this is no chronological list of their respective films’ box office collections.
+Rather you should see it through a pair of feminism-tinted glares (maybe).
 Ready?

 18. Mandira (My Name is Khan)

 Rizwan Khan is autistic.
 Mandira is the hairstylist next door.
 He falls in love.
 She is in doubt.
 She challenges him to show her one sight that she has never seen in the city.
 Once he does that, their relationship discovers hues they never knew existed.
 It only helps that Mandira is brought to life by the chirpy Kajol.